xugezheng/labelNoiseInSFDA/README.md

 # LabelNoiseInSFDA

-Official implementation for our paper **"Unraveling the Mysteries of Label Noise in Source-Free Domain Adaptation: Theory and Practice"**.
+Official implementation for our IEEE T-PAMI paper **"Unraveling the Mysteries of Label Noise in Source-Free Domain Adaptation: Theory and Practice"**.

 ---